The Daily Californian Mobile App

 I absolutely loved the process of getting to redesign this app with such amazing teammates on both the tech team and the product marketing team.
 I gained so much insight on interface layouts and saw how even the smallest design decisions should be justified.
 As design lead, I am so grateful to have had the opportunity to practice thinking more critically about functionality & flow in addition to visuals.
 Finally, conducting beta testing taught me the importance of getting feedback from the content creators themselves (authors, photographers, etc.).
 Their perspectives on the values & strengths of the Daily Californian helped us design pages that showcased department representation, creator recognition, update reliability, and more.

-On a more personal note, this was my first full design project after deciding to pursue product design rather than marketing, and I cannot thank my teams enough for supporting me.
+On a more personal note, this was my first full design project after deciding to pursue product design, and I cannot thank my teams enough for supporting me.
 It has been so amazing to see how far I’ve grown from my first few iterations of each screen, and I’m so excited to see which projects I get to work on next :)